mattvenn/caravel_board/firmware/chipignite/demos/README.md

 ### DLL (PLL) enable / disable from commandline

-*Note* The naming is confusing as the DLL is referred to as both DLL and PLL.
-DLL is more correct, but PLL is still in use for firmware register names.
+*Note: The naming is confusing as the DLL is referred to as both DLL and PLL.
+DLL is more correct, but PLL is still in use for firmware register names.*

 Start caravel_hkdebug.py: